By using this site, you agree to the Privacy Policy and Terms of Use.

 Straight Talk is owned by Verizon and is often marketed in Walmart locations.
 It has unlimited talk, text, and data plans starting at $45 per month.
 These plans have 10 GB of hot-spot data and unlimited international calling to Mexico and Canada.
 However, US Mobile and Verizon-owned Visible offer plans with better value and more features, like bundled smartwatch support, at the same price.

 TracFone is a Verizon-owned prepaid cellular service.
-Like Consumer Cellular, its marketing focuses heavily on older users.
+Like the monthly postpaid service Consumer Cellular, its marketing focuses heavily on older users.
 And much like Consumer Cellular, the plans aren’t the best value.
 On a more positive note, many TracFone plans include rollover data, which is unusual.
 This could be attractive if you mostly don’t require much data, but occasionally use much more than usual.

 Ting Mobile is a prepaid cellular service that uses the Verizon network.
 It used to use T-Mobile, and it’s owned by Boost.
 Ting offers Unlimited plans, though many of the Unlimited plans have rather low high-speed data limits.
 Hot-spot data is included in all plans, but International is not included, so you’ll be charged extra for that.
 Smartwatches are not supported.
 I personally used this as my primary service five years ago, but switched as its plans became less competitive.